bharatesh-94/bharatesh-94/README.md

 My Digital Footprints 🌱
 - ulrShortner - An back-end code for an URL shortner service website.
 - blogsAndAuthor - An back-end code to a Blog Managment website.
-- Open-to-Internship - A website of a college for recruiters to list the students who applied/available for intership.
+- Open-to-Internship - A website of a college for recruiters to list the students who applied/available for internship.

 ++ building more & in pipeline, watch this space for more 🤩 ++